mukaiu/docker-registry-ui/README.md

 - Event listener to capture registry notifications, stored in SQLite or MySQL
 - Built-in CLI for tag retention: purge tags older than X days while keeping at least Y tags
 - Auto-discovery of authentication methods (basic auth, token service, keychain, etc.)
-- Repository list and tag counts are cached and refreshed in the background
+- Repository list and tags are cached and refreshed in the background

 > **Note:** The UI does not handle TLS or authentication.
 Place it behind a reverse proxy such as nginx, oauth2_proxy, or similar.